mazzy89/consensys/README.md

 #### Secrets

-Applications secrets are stored encrypted using [Sops](https://github.com/getsops/sops) and AWS KMS.
+Applications secrets in Helm are stored encrypted using [Sops](https://github.com/getsops/sops) and pre-generated AWS KMS.
 They are decrypted at release time and stored in Kubernetes secrets within the cluster.

+## Further improvements

+### TLS Certificates

+The current implementation does not include TLS certificate management as there were no explicit requirements for it.
+However, for production-ready applications, Besu node endpoints must have TLS certificates configured.

+The recommended solution would be to:

+- Deploy `cert-manager` in the cluster for automated certificate management
+- Use DNS validation for certificate issuance
+- Configure TLS certificates through annotations at the Gateway API Gateway level

+This would ensure secure HTTPS communication for all Besu node endpoints while maintaining automated certificate lifecycle management.